cyberbotics/webots-doc/guide/using-the-thymio-ii-robot.md

 ### Samples

 Various examples of the possible behaviors of the Thymio II are located here: "WEBOTS\_HOME/projects/robots/mobsya/thymio/worlds".
-The various accessible worlds are described bellow.
+The various accessible worlds are described below.

 #### Connect Aseba to the Thymio II model